 Attaching new IP addresses

-You’ll get a confirmation notification and the new address will then appear on the list.
+Click Create to attach the new address.
+You’ll get a confirmation notification and the new address will appear in your network interfaces list.

-That’s how easy it is to attach new IP addresses on UpCloud Control Panel.
-However, there are some operations that must be done at the OS level in order for the system to become aware of the changes.
-Check below for the operating system-specific instructions for your server.
+Important: After attaching the public interface, there are some operations that must be done at the OS level in order for the system to become aware of the changes.
+See the OS-specific instructions below.

 Ubuntu 22 and later